onedesign/one-mapping-kit/README.md

-# one-mapping-kit
+# One Mapping Kit

-Simple Swift JSON Mapper
+A simple Swift library from mapping JSON strings to Swift objects, and serializing them back into JSON.